Eleanor (1894 ship): James J. Hill ownership (1900–1917)

 Many of his guests on these outings were family and personal friends.
 Some were prominent in business and government, including former President Grover Cleveland, former Secretary of War Daniel S. Lamont, George B. Harris, president of the Chicago, Burlington, and Quincy Railroad, Charles Steele, a partner of J. P. Morgan's, Dr. George D. Stewart, president of the American College of Surgeons, Minnesota businessman William H. Dunwoody, and George F. Baker, president of the First National Bank of New York.
-Samuel Throne, and early investor in Hill's railroads, and the former president of the Pennsylvania Coal Company joined for several of the annual outings.
+Samuel Throne, an early investor in Hill's railroads, and the former president of the Pennsylvania Coal Company joined for several of the annual outings.
 At age 79, he died aboard Wacouta on the 1915 fishing trip.

 Hill's wide-ranging business interests kept him pressed for time.
 Since fishing was a primary focus of his trips on Wacouta, he sometimes postponed them if fishing was reported to be bad.
 In June 1907 Wacouta was docked at Montreal, awaiting Hill's arrival by train.
 Instead, Captain Weed received a telegram from Hill saying that he had decided not to come until conditions for fishing were better.
 Schedule pressure often forced Hill to meet and leave the ship in Montreal, where a train could take him faster than Wacouta.
 He retired as chairman of the Great Northern Railway in 1912, allowing him more time to spend on his yacht.
 That summer he sailed back from Canada aboard Wacouta and stopped in Sag Harbor to visit his daughter Ruth in Southampton.